-M.M.
-Dewdney2
+Megan M. Dewdney2

-Greasy spot is caused by the fungus Mycosphaerella citri, which has been recently renamed Zasmidium citri-griseum.
-Management must be considered in groves intended for processing and fresh market fruit.
+Greasy spot is caused by the fungus Mycosphaerella citri, which recently has been renamed Zasmidium citri-griseum.
+Management must be considered in groves intended for processing and fresh-market fruit.
 Greasy spot is usually more severe on leaves of grapefruit, pineapples, Hamlins, and tangelos than on Valencias, Temples, Murcotts, or most tangerines and their hybrids.
-Greasy spot rind blotch (GSRB) is particularly problematic for grapefruit destined for the fresh fruit market.
+Greasy spot rind blotch (GSRB) is particularly problematic for grapefruit destined for the fresh-fruit market.

-Airborne ascospores produced in decomposing leaf litter on the grove floor are the primary inoculum source for greasy spot.
-These spores germinate on the fruit and the underside of the leaves where the fungus grows for a time on the leaf surface before penetrating through the stomates (natural openings on lower leaf surface).
-Internal growth is slow and symptoms do not appear for several months.
-Warm humid nights and high rainfall, typical of Florida summers, promote infection and disease development.
+Airborne ascospores produced in decomposing leaf litter on the grove floor are the main inoculum source for greasy spot.
+These spores germinate on the fruit and the underside of the leaves, where the fungus grows for a time on the leaf surface before penetrating through the stomates (natural openings on fruit and lower leaf surfaces).
+Internal growth is slow, and symptoms do not appear for several months.
+Warm, humid nights and high rainfall, typical of Florida summers, promote infection and disease development.
 Major ascospore releases usually occur from April to early June with favorable conditions for infection occurring from June through September.
-Leaves are susceptible throughout their life.
+Leaves are susceptible throughout their lives.

-On processing Valencias, a single spray of oil (5-10 gal/acre) or copper + oil (5 gal/acre) should provide acceptable control when applied from mid-May to June.
-With average quality copper products, 2 lb of metallic copper per acre usually provide adequate control.
-The strobilurin containing fungicides (Abound, Amistar Top, Gem, Headline, or Pristine), as well as Enable 2F, are also suitable with or without petroleum oil.
-On early and mid-season oranges as well as processing grapefruit, two sprays may be needed especially in the southern part of the state where summer flushes constitute a large portion of the foliage.
+On processing Valencias, a single spray of oil (5-10 gal/ acre) or copper + oil (5 gal/acre) should provide acceptable control when applied from mid-May to June.
+With average-quality copper products, 2 lb of metallic copper per acre usually provides adequate control.
+The strobilurin-containing fungicides (Abound, Amistar Top, Gem, Headline, or Pristine) and Enable 2F are also suitable with or without petroleum oil.
+On early and mid-season oranges as well as processing grapefruit, two sprays may be needed, especially in the southern part of the state, where summer flushes constitute a large portion of the foliage.
 Two applications also may be needed where severe defoliation from greasy spot occurred in the previous year.
 In those cases, the first spray should be applied from mid-May to June and the second soon after the major summer flush has expanded.
-Copper fungicides provide a high degree of control more consistently than oil sprays.
-Control of greasy spot on late summer flushes is less important than on the spring and early summer growth flushes since the disease develops slowly and defoliation will not occur until after the next year's spring flush.
-Thorough coverage of the underside of leaves is necessary for maximum control of greasy spot, and higher spray volumes and slower tractor speeds may be needed than for control of other pests and diseases.
+Copper fungicides provide more consistent control than oil sprays.
+Control of greasy spot on late summer flushes is less important than on the spring and early summer growth flushes because the disease develops slowly and defoliation will not occur until after the next year's spring flush.
+Thorough coverage of the underside of leaves is necessary for maximum control of greasy spot, which can be achieved with higher spray volumes.
+Slower tractor speeds may be needed than for control of other pests and diseases.